 This is a loan guarantee provision of the CDBG program which is authorized by the Housing and Community Development Act of 1974, as amended (42 USC 5308(a)).
 Neither the statute nor the regulations limit the portion of the loan guaranteed to less than 100 percent of the principal amount.
 Under this section, HUD offers communities a source of financing for certain community development activities, such as housing rehabilitation, economic development, and large-scale physical development projects.
-The purpose is to reaffirm the commitment of the federal government to assist local governments in their efforts in stimulating economic and community development activities needed to combat severe economic distress and to help in promoting economic development activities needed to aid in economic recovery as well as promote revitalization and development projects undertaken by local governments that principally benefit persons of low and moderate income, the elimination of slums, and to meet urgent community needs, with special priority for projects located in areas designated as enterprise zones by the federal government or by any state.
+The purpose is to reaffirm the commitment of the federal government to assist local governments in their efforts in stimulating economic and community development activities needed to combat severe economic distress and to help in promoting economic development projects undertaken by local governments that principally benefit persons of low and moderate income, the elimination of slums , and to meet urgent community needs, with special priority for projects located in areas designated as enterprise zones by the federal government or by any state.